 - Vomiting other than that due to motion sickness

 Blood clots (DVT) are another common condition that travelers should be aware of and prepared for.
-Those who fly often, especially on flights longer than 8 hours may have an increased risk for blood clots.
+Those who often fly, especially on flights longer than 8 hours may have an increased risk for blood clots.
 Individuals who are pregnant, smoke, taking birth control pills or hormone replacement therapy pills, have had DVT in the past, recent surgery or a blood-clotting problem may also have an increased risk according to the CDC.
 Know what your risk is before you travel and discuss with your doctor what you can do to help prevent this condition.
 Here are a few tips to help you avoid getting blood clots during a long journey:

 - Drink plenty of water and stay hydrated